 Warranty: Like the other knives I covered so far, this knife comes with a Limited Lifetime Warranty that protects you against any defects in materials or craftsmanship.
 It doesn’t cover damage from misuse or accidents.

-Price: The price of this knife is typically just shy of $100 but it completely depends on where you buy it.
-Here’s the link to this knife on Amazon where you can check out the current price.
+Price: The price of this knife is typically just shy of $100, but it entirely depends on where you buy it.
+Here’s the link to this knife on Amazon, where you can check out the current price.

 What I Love About This Knife

 In terms of performance, its right up there with the Shun Sora knife.
-The blade isn’t as long but, as I mentioned before, I actually like a shorter blade because it’s easier to maneuver.
+The blade isn’t as long, but, as I mentioned before, I like a shorter blade because it’s easier to maneuver.

 Its softer steel makes it a great workhorse chef’s knife that you can use every day without worrying that it’ll break down.